-During a virtual learning snow day, in-person classes are canceled, but students take part in independent learning activities at home with online teacher support as outlined below.
-Teachers will post their hours of availability to support student learning via their student learning platform and/or via email.
+During a virtual learning day, in-person classes are canceled, but students will take part in independent learning activities with online teacher support as outlined below.
+Teachers will post their hours of availability to support learning via their student learning platform and via email.

 Pattonville closely monitors weather conditions and makes decisions based on the safety of our students.
 School closures due to extremely cold weather are rare.
 Pattonville uses the National Weather Services wind chill chart as a guide when determining whether to close school or reduce outdoor time due to cold temperatures.
 Any time the temperature or wind chill temperature reaches the point at which exposed skin could experience frostbite, we consider closing school.
 We also keep students inside or reduce time outside for recess based on the temperatures throughout the day.
 Keep in mind the wind chill chart is a guideline, not a rule.
 We encourage families to dress their children warmly and in layers, according to the weather.